Very important things to Know Before Moving to Australia

 10. Skiable and surfable

 It all happens in NSW or Victoria.
-There is actually a place called the Australian Alps, even the level of snowfall in Switzerland is nothing compared to it.
+There is a place called the Australian Alps, even the level of snowfall in Switzerland is nothing compared to it.
 This is, in fact, a fun phenomenon that every Australian would love to brag about but you can easily irk them as a visitor by proving your knowledge about this place while they talk about it.
 So do not forget this particular fact about Australia.

 One more thing, I am very precise with the descriptions I gave.
-Those are actually the names of the places.
+Those are the names of the places.
 So, before moving to Australia bare in mind to ski.
 Surfing on breathtaking beaches, on the other hand, is also an amazing experience you shouldn’t miss in Aussie.

 11. Kangaroos aren’t that peculiar